jasnow/rdoctor/README.md

 # Rdoctor

-Script to check that the Rails stack in installed and read to use.
+Script to check that the following Rails technolgies are installed and read to use.

 ## Installation